-Every full-time MS and PhD student has a mailbox in the $2^{nd}$ floor BMIR/BMI suite of MSOB.
+Every full-time MS and PhD student has a mailbox in the 2^{nd} floor BMIR/BMI suite of MSOB.
 It is your responsibility to check your mailbox regularly, as the BMI program uses them for distribution of necessary, often timely, forms.

 Incoming U.S. and interdepartmental mail is delivered and outgoing mail picked up in area x215 Monday-Friday.
-BMI-related U.S. outgoing mail requires either adequate postage affixed or a departmental mail code, available through Student Services, written on the envelope.
-Interdepartmental mail requires a valid Stanford Mail Code.
+BMI-related U.S. outgoing mail requires either adequate postage affixed or a departmental postage code, available through Student Services.
+The BMI campus mail code for interdepartmental mail is 5479.